subsquid/docs/docs/tutorials/create-an-ethereum-processing-squid.md

 The template already has automatically generated TypeScript classes for this schema definition.
 They can be found under `src/model/generated`.

 Whenever changes are made to the schema, new TypeScript entity classes have to be generated and database schema has to be updated.
-Usually the easiest way is to re-create the database from scratch.
+Usually the easiest way to do so is to re-create the database from scratch.
 To do that run:

 ```bash
 make codegen